tsingqguo/misf/README.md

 ## Test

-Such as test on the face dataset, please follow the following:
+Such as test on the places2 dataset, please following:
-1. Make sure you have downloaded the "celebA_InpaintingModel_dis.pth" and "celebA_InpaintingModel_gen.pth" and put that inside the checkpoints folder.
+1. Make sure you have downloaded the "places2_InpaintingModel_gen.pth" and put that inside the checkpoints folder.
-2. Change "MODEL_LOAD: celebA_InpaintingModel" in checkpoints/config.yml.
-3. python test.py #For the parameters: checkpoints/config.yml
+2. python test_one.py --img_path='./data/image/10.jpg' --mask_path='./data/mask/10_mask.png' --model_path='/checkpoints/places2_InpaintingModel_gen.pth'

 ## Comparsion with SOTA
 ![Framework](./images/comparison.png)